joshbalfour/final-year-project/Documents/Technical Report.md

 *** Write about docs ***
 ```

+#### Documentation

+Documentation was taken very seriously in this project.
+It's level of importance was a combination of the group members all working remotely from one another, and integrating between the different components being vital to not putting ourselves in technical debt.
+For example if the database was in a different format than the algorithm was expecting then this would create rework further down the line.

+It was decided that the documentation should be treated as a first-class citizen alongside the source code, as they sat hand-in-hand in our development procedure, as with every piece of code written a comprehensive accompanying documentation item needed to be written.
+With code files sharing commits with documentation files, it was easier to keep track of the progression of features' functionality and documentation levels.

+#### Importer Procedure
 As part of our documentation we formalised what we referred to as our "Importer Procedure".
 The Importer Procedure is a generalised flow of how all of the respective importer scripts will work, formalising the process, which was important as the different importers will be written by different group members.

 ![image](images/System designs/Flow Diagram - Section 6.jpg =400x)